This post is sponsored by California Walnuts, a year-long partner of Heartbeet Kitchen.

 When we were in Paris last year, I stopped at this well known gluten-free bakery five different times.
 Their offerings were beyond good, from the cookies to the seedy bread, and rosemary foccacia.
 But the bite that turned my world upside down was their “brookie”.

 Everything you love about a fudgy brownie, rolled into a phenomenal cookie.

 And a chewy center, surrounded by buttery crisp edges.

-So I’ve been on a recipe testing spree to try and recreate, finally landing on these Walnut Brownie Cookies that I’m sharing with you today.
+So I’ve been on a recipe testing spree to try and recreate, finally landing on these Gluten Free Chocolate Cookies that I’m sharing with you today.

 Two bowls.
 Ready in less than an hour.
 And a chocolate lover’s dream.

 You’ll recognize all the traditional ingredients for brownies , and to make them gluten-free, I used teff flour, knowing it had worked well in this brownie recipe.
 The walnuts are essential!
 Something I thought I’d never say, because as a child, I frowned upon their addition to baked goods.
 But my adult palate welcomes them, not only for the crunch, but also the flavor.

 These fudgy rounds aren’t overly sweet, using brown sugar for softness, and balanced by dark cocoa.
 Made even better with a glass of cold milk, or mug of of coffee.
 Hope they make it to your cookie plate this holiday season!

 * Baking dough balls as-is (like pictures above) results in taller, thicker cookies.
 If you prefer them a bit flatter, flatten the dough balls with the back of a spoon just before baking.